midega-g/aws-microservices/notes/notes.md

 # Extending Your Application with Private Microservices

-The first part of episode 3 the focuses on extending the microservices architecture by adding a private `fruits` service to the existing setup, which already includes a public `client` service running on Amazon ECS with Fargate.
+The first part of episode 3 focuses on extending the microservices architecture by adding a private `fruits` service to the existing setup, which already includes a public `client` service running on Amazon ECS with Fargate.
 The emphasis is on creating private services accessible only within the VPC, integrating them with the `client` service, and setting the stage for future service mesh adoption.
 The notes explain the configuration of ECS task definitions, services, load balancers, and security groups, detailing why private services differ from public ones, how to manage internal traffic, and the importance of Terraform state management.
 The approach builds from the `client` service, reusing patterns to minimize redundancy while introducing new concepts like internal load balancers and environment variable configurations for service communication.

 ## Recap of the Existing Architecture